 Submit an agenda to the Secretary for distribution to the membership prior to each meeting.

-The Vice-President Shall:
+The Vice-President shall:

 Perform the duties of the President in the absence or inability to the President to serve.

 Succeed to the office of President should the office become vacant during an unfinished term.